actyx-contrib/time-machine/README.md

 }
 ```

 - Edit the `package.json` file of the time machine so that the config entry `fishesfile` points towards your newly created file.
 You may also edit the entry `pondurl`, if you want to connect to an ActyxOS instance that is not running on your localhost.
+Please note that ActyxOS does not allow access to the pond by external hosts by default.

 ```json
 "config": {